Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/custom.md

 Creates a new TFC log block

-Inherits the methods of the default block buidler
+Inherits the methods of the default block builder

 **Type**: `tfc:log`

 #### Extra Methods

-- `.stripped(builder: @Nullable Consumer<LogBlockBuilder>)`{: .language-javascript }: Sets the properties of the stipped log variant, consumer has same methods as this block except for this method.
+- `.stripped(builder: @Nullable Consumer<LogBlockBuilder>)`{: .language-javascript }: Sets the properties of the stripped log variant, consumer has same methods as this block except for this method.
 May pass in null to remove the stripped block
 - `.useFullBlockForItemModel()`{: .language-javascript }: Makes the autogenerated item model use the model of the block instead of a custom texture

 #### Example